Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 This cost consideration, coupled with the scalability limitations of classical hardware, underscores the significance of the threat posed by cloud quantum providers employing simulators, particularly in scenarios where the users are unaware of this substitution.
 Therefore, mitigating strategies should be devised to ensure transparency and trust in quantum cloud services to safeguard against potential security breaches and ensure the integrity of quantum computations.

-This work provides a machine learning-based approach that allows the users of cloud-based QCs to verify with high certainty that their quantum circuit has been executed on a quantum computer (and not simulated on a classical computer).
+This work provides a machine learning-based approach that allows the users of cloud-based QCs to verify with high certainty that their quantum circuit has been executed on a quantum computer and not simulated on a classical computer.

 == Related Work <related-work>
 Previous work has shown that it is possible to generate a unique hardware fingerprint based on the qubit frequencies.
 The fingerprint is based on quantum computer calibration data, which was made available by the cloud provider @smithFastFingerprintingCloudbased2022.